dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 - Define models in an upstream ("producer") project that are configured with [`access: public`](/reference/resource-configs/access).
 You need at least one successful job run after defining their `access`.
 - Define a deployment environment in the upstream ("producer") project [that is set to be your Production environment](/docs/deploy/deploy-environments#set-as-production-environment), and ensure it has at least one successful job run in that environment.
 - Each project `name` must be unique in your dbt Cloud account.
 For example, if you have a dbt project (codebase) for the `jaffle_marketing` team, you should not create separate projects for `Jaffle Marketing - Dev` and `Jaffle Marketing - Prod`.
 That isolation should instead be handled at the environment level.
 To that end, we are working on adding support for environment-level permissions and data warehouse connections; reach out to your dbt Labs account team for beta access in May/June 2024.

-Note that the `dbt_project.yml` file is case-sensitive, which means the project name must exactly match the name in your `dependencies.yml`.
+- The `dbt_project.yml` file is case-sensitive, which means the project name must exactly match the name in your `dependencies.yml`.
 For example, if your project name is `jaffle_marketing`, you should use `jaffle_marketing` (not `JAFFLE_MARKETING`) in all related files.

 import UseCaseInfo from '/snippets/_packages_or_dependencies.md';